ssannier/Nova-MME-Chatbot-Demo/docs/DEPLOYMENT_GUIDE.md

 ### 6. Test the Chatbot

-In the frontend, try queries like:
+Visit your Amplify URL (from step 3 output) and try queries like:
 - "What videos do we have?"
 - "Tell me about the images"
 - "Summarize the documents"